KushajveerSingh/personal-website/docs/product-design/market-analysis.md

 -   Escape the 9 to 5.
 -   Escape hourly ceiling.
--   Escape the boss and clients, with the caveat that the cusotmers become your boss.
+-   Escape the boss and clients, with the caveat that the cusotmers become the boss.
 -   Additional revenue stream.

 ### Exceptions